data-edu/data-science-in-education/_book/03-data-scientist-in-edu.md

 # What Does Data Science in Education Look Like? {#c03}

 You can think of a data scientist as someone who combines three skills to do data analysis: programming, statistics, and content knowledge [@conway2010data].
 However, if you Google "what is a data scientist," you won't find a simple answer.
 In reality, "data scientist" is not a clear description of a single job functionality: it's sort of like saying you are a "business person."
+Data science as a field describes a wide array of job functions: some data scientists work on database architecture, while others focus on data analysis and interpretation.
+Moreover, data science describes a wide variety of job skills.

+Some of the time, for instance, data science in education refers to *the application of data science methods*, while other times it refers to *data science as a context for teaching and learning* [@rosenberg2020mdsc].
+In the former case, data science in education is seen more as a set of techniques for making sense from data about teaching, learning, and educational systems; in the latter, it is seen more as a content area, like science or mathematics education.
+Our emphasis in this book is *primarily* (although, not exclusively) on the former case - applying data science methods to ask and answer questions and identify and solve problems related to education.

-Data science as a field describes a wide array of job functionalities: some data scientists work on database architecture, while others focus on data analysis and interpretation.
-Despite this heterogeneity, in this chapter we'll provide a working definition of data science in education by sharing some of the roles that professionals occupy in this line of work.
+This wide variety can make it difficult to know what data science in education really is, and how one could start to learn how to do it.
+Despite the heterogeneity in roles and capabilities involves, in this chapter we'll provide a working definition of data science in education by sharing some of the roles that professionals occupy in this line of work.
 We'll also share some common day-to-day tasks for a data scientist in education.
+Last, we'll provide a definition of the process of doing data science, one that we use to help categorize the aspects emphasized in each of the walkthroughs included later in the book.

 ## Data Roles in Education